landrzejewski/training-scripts/src/J-MODERN.md

 #### Understanding JDK Implementations

-Several JDK implementations are available, each with its own set of features, licensing models, and support options.
+Several JDK implementations are available, each with its own set of features, licensing models, and support options:
-The primary implementations include:

 - Oracle JDK
     - Description: The original JDK provided by Oracle, historically the standard for Java development.